ndgeniebla/phaser-mkdocs/docs/index.md

 #Introduction

 Hello and Welcome to PhaserFirst!
-By following this documentation, you will learn how to create a small [Phaser][1] project and kick off your game developement journey.
+By following this documentation, you will learn how to create a small [Phaser][1] project and kick off your game development journey.
 Throughout the document we will guide you step by step towards creating a simple version of the classic video game Pong with the goal of understanding the fundamentals of what makes up a Phaser project.
 > **[Phaser.js][1]** (more commonly known as Phaser) is a free open-source framework for developing web based 2D games with a focus on compact builds and flexible integration.
 Phaser provides the user with numerous time-tested tools to build the game you want, quickly and efficiently.

 ##Intended Users

 This documentation is intended for:

-- intermediate developers who want to learn the basics of the [Phaser][1] framework
+- intermediate JavaScript developers who want to learn the basics of the [Phaser][1] framework.

 ##Prerequisite Knowledge

 This document assumes you know the following:

-- Experience using Javascript to build web based applications
+- Experience using JavaScript to build web based applications
+- Basic knowledge of HTML
 - Using the terminal to navigate projects and execute commands
-- Comfortable using a code editor (like [VScode][2])
+- Comfortable using a code editor (like [Visual Studio Code][2])
-- Experience using [Node.js][3] to build Javascript Applications
-- Familiarity using NPM (node package manager) to install node.js packages or modules

-> For our tutorial we will be using [VScode][2].
+> For our tutorial we will be using [Visual Studio Code (VSCode)][2].
 Be aware that while using another code editor is possible, instructions and methods may not work for them.
 If you choose not to use [VScode][2], this tutorial may not work for you.

 ##Software Requirements

-- Node Package Manager v11.x or later
+- Any browser (Firefox or Chrome is preferred).
 - [Visual Studio Code][2]

 ##Procedures Overview
+The instruction sets below are an overview of creating a basic Pong game using Phaser 3.

-1. Setting Up Your Project
+1. Setting up a Basic Phaser Project
-2. Creating Our Game Instance
+2. Pong: Creating and Configuring Our Game Instance
-3. Building Our First Scene, Game Object and Enemy
+3. Pong: Creating Our First Game Objects and Player Characters
-4. Keeping Score and A Final Scene
+4. Pong: Adding Win Conditions, Match Resetting, and Scoring System

 ##Typographical Conventions

-1. File and Package names will be formatted like: `filefilefile.js`
+1. File names will be formatted like: `filename.js`
-2. In code blocks if you see `//...` this means there is code in that location not currently relevant to this step
+2. In code blocks, if you see `//...` it means there is code in that location not currently relevant to this step:

+    ```JS
+    function f() {
+        //...
+        //code above is irrelevant

+        const relevantCode = "goes here";

+        //code below is irrelevant
+        //...
+    }
+    ```

+3. Commands that are to be run inside of the terminal/command prompt will be formatted like:

+    $ `command to be run`

+4. JavaScript variables and their values will be formatted in inline code blocks, e.g:

+    "We will set `variableName` to `variableValue` because ..."

+5. General actions in the operating system (like adding folders) and navigating/clicking user interface elements in a program are bolded, like so:

+    **File > New File**, **Open in Terminal**, **New Folder**

 ##Notes and Warning Messages